sshaufi/devops-training/README.md

 | ec2| | Ubuntu|This server will be created on an AWS EC2 instance|

 ### Servers Updates
-To update all of the servers **ansible** and **python** script will be use.
-Python script is needed to convert csv file to ini for inventory.
-For automation I list all of my server in csv format, so other script can parse it easily.
+To update all servers, I'll employ both **Ansible** and **Python** scripts.
+The **Python** script is crucial for converting the CSV file into an INI format for the **Ansible** inventory.
+Since servers are listed in a CSV file for other automation purposes, it's necessary.

 **Ansible Playbooks:**
 1. Playbook for cloud server[ansible-playbook/update_upgrade_cloud.yml](ansible-playbook/update_upgrade_cloud.yml)
 2. Playbook for ss server [ansible-playbook/update_upgrade_ss.yml](ansible-playbook/update_upgrade_ss.yml)
 3. Playbook for ec2 server [ansible-playbook/update_upgrade_ec2.yml](ansible-playbook/update_upgrade_ec2.yml)

-On all three of the servers, the playbook will run using ansible user that I created for security purpose.
-The user can run
+On all three of the servers, the playbook will run as ansible user that I created for security purpose.
+The user can run specifics command without password when they run the command with sudo and doas as I manually configured.

 Note that on both cloud and ec2 server playbook I dont use the apt module instead I run the command manually on ansible playbook its because of [ansible github issue #51663](https://github.com/ansible/ansible/issues/51663).

-The inventory is here server[ansible-playbook/update_upgrade_cloud.yml](ansible-playbook/update_upgrade_cloud.yml) and will be convert by the script [ansible-playbook/update_upgrade_cloud.yml](ansible-playbook/update_upgrade_cloud.yml) and be change to Playbook for ss server [ansible-playbook/update_upgrade_ss.yml](ansible-playbook/update_upgrade_ss.yml).
+The inventory is here server[ansible-playbook/hosts.csv](ansible-playbook/hosts.csv.example) and will be convert by the script [csv_to_ini.py](csv_to_ini.py) and be change to  [ansible-playbook/hosts](ansible-playbook/hosts).
 This script will be run if using the run.sh command, and also can be manually run. run.sh command will be explain in other sections.

 ### Automated AWS EC2 Setup: